psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## 666 — The Demon
 *June 6, 2006*

+## Santa Clara University School of Law
+*2006*
+...at 12 ans with Mom.

 ## The Holocaust Museum — An Ally ✡️
 *June 2005 — Europe Trip*